gilhaz/BLE-remote/README.md

 ## Getting Started

-- connect to a given MAC address of a BLE device (with a button)
+- Connect to a given MAC address of a BLE device (with a button)
-- listen to clicks being made by the device
+- Listen to clicks being made by the device
-- monitor for disconnect or errors and try to connect again
+- Monitor for disconnect or errors and try to connect again

 ### Prerequisites
 - RaspberryPi (tested on pi 3)